braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/troubleshooting.md

 The Firebase Cloud Messaging server key provided in the Braze dashboard is invalid.
 The sender ID provided should match the one referenced in your app's `braze.xml` file.
 The server key and sender ID are found here in your Firebase Console:

-![The Firebase platform under "Settings > Cloud Messaging" will display your server ID and server key.][20]
+![The Firebase platform under "Settings" and then "Cloud Messaging" will display your server ID and server key.][20]

 ### Push clicks not logged